HONOR-X7c-ADS

 Keeping Spain at heart and the Philippines in mind

 As Alicia’s journey to Miss Universe officially begins, so does the work that comes with it.
-Aside from the inherent pageant training—body, pasarela, and Q &A—conditioning herself to understand each of her co-candidates’ culture is also important.
+Aside from the inherent pageant training—body, pasarela, and Q&A—conditioning herself to understand each of her co-candidates’ cultures is also important.
 One that she’s already mastered.

-However, it was her trip to the tropical haven of Asia that proved to be the most life-changing.
-Coming in without any prior knowledge of The Philippines, Alicia Faubel immediately recalled how challenging the first few weeks were.
+However, it was her trip to the Philippines that proved to be the most life-changing.
+Coming in without any prior knowledge of the country, Alicia immediately recalled how challenging the first few weeks were.

 It was hard to adapt.
 I think about how stressed I used to get around here because I was coming from Spain.
 At first, I remember everything was so hectic in my eyes.
 There was a lot going on, a lot of noise, a lot of traffic.
 I remember it being hard.